aravenel/behance_python/README.md

 ####Warning!
 This wrapper is very much still in development and could change substantially!

+####Note that this library does not currently support any of the OAUTH based
+####POST functionality.
+This functionality will be added in future releases.

 Please see [Behance API documentation](http://www.behance.net/dev) to get an API key and more information, including field names and example content.